-- A Statement of Eligibility form signed by the Department Chair, Dean, or equivalent official, verifying that the applicant is an independent investigator below the level of Associate Professor or equivalent with access to appropriate research facilities and therefore is an eligible applicant for this award type.
-This form must be signed and then scanned into the PDF file of your proposal prior to its submission to the CDMRP. - Letters of support from any collaborating individuals or institutions. - F. Budget Information: Budget Information includes the Detailed Cost Estimate forms and Budget Justification.
-Budget Information is uploaded under the "File Upload" tab of the CDMRP eReceipt system. - 1.
-Funding Restrictions: Funding for New Investigator Awards can be requested for an average of \$150,000 per year in direct costs for a maximum of \$450,000 over 3 years, plus indirect costs as appropriate.
-Direct costs can cover salary, expenses including research supplies, costs for research-related injury medical expenses, and travel to scientific/technical meetings.
-The amount for travel may not exceed \$1,800 per year per investigator. - 2.
-Detailed Cost Estimate Forms and Justifications Instructions: Budget is an important consideration in both peer and programmatic review, and applicants are cautioned to use discretion in budget requests.
+- F. Budget Information: Budget Information includes the Detailed Cost Estimate form and Budget Justification.
+Budget Information is uploaded under the "Required Files" tab of the CDMRP eReceipt system. - 1.
+Funding Restrictions: Funding for Breast Cancer Center of Excellence Awards can be requested for a maximum of \$10M, inclusive of both direct and indirect costs, for up to a 5-year performance period.
+The amount allotted for travel is \$1,800 per year per investigator to attend scientific/technical meetings.
+In addition, travel funding of \$1,800 per investigator per meeting should also be requested to attend two 31⁄2-day Breast Cancer Era of Hope meetings to disseminate the results of DOD-sponsored research (dates to be determined). - 2.
+Detailed Cost Estimate Form and Justifications Instructions: Budget is an important consideration in both peer and programmatic review, and applicants are cautioned to use discretion in budget requests.
 Budgets will also be reviewed during award negotiations.
 Complete justification must be provided for expenses in all categories.
 The Detailed Cost Estimate form and Justification for your proposal must be uploaded as a PDF file, separate from the proposal.